B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 It is important for students to learn fraction-related concepts in a variety of situations using a variety of models such as area models, linear models, and set models.
 The same is true for learning operations on fractions.

 When working with fractions, the most important and sometimes the most difficult thing is to represent the whole correctly.
-With concrete or semi-concrete material, the visual effect of addition and subtraction is enhanced.
-Drawing on their experiences with whole numbers and developing a sense of operation, students may recognize, for example, that adding two-thirds (\(\frac{2}{3}\)) to one-third (\(\frac{1}{3}\)] is three-thirds (\(\frac{3}{3}\)), or the whole.
+With concrete or visual (semi-concrete) materials, the visual effect of addition and subtraction is enhanced.
+Drawing on their experiences with whole numbers and developing a sense of operation, students may recognize, for example, that adding two-thirds (\(\frac{2}{3}\)) to one-third (\(\frac{1}{3}\)] is three-thirds (\(\frac{3}{3}\)), or one whole.

-However, it is not always clear to students that addition is in relation to the numerator.
-In a situation where there are three eighths left of a pizza and two eighths left of another pizza of the same size, we look at how many are left in total.
-Are we counting eighths or sixteenths, since the pizzas had sixteen pieces in all?
+However, it is not always clear to students that addition is related to the numerator.
+In a situation where there are three eighths (\(\frac{3}{8}\)) left of a pizza and two eighths (\(\frac{2}{8}\)) left of another pizza of the same size, we look at how many are left in total.
+We are counting eighths, not sixteenths, even thought the pizzas had a total of 16 pieces.

 For example, Alexis and his brother Mycolas each have a granola bar.
 The bars are identical.
-Alexis ate one-third (\(\frac{1}{3}\)) of her granola bar and Mycolas ate three-quarters (\(\frac{3}{4}\)) of his.
+Alexis ate one third (\(\frac{1}{3}\)) of her granola bar and Mycolas ate three quarters (\(\frac{3}{4}\)) of his.
 How many granola bars do they have left altogether?

-While this is a challenging situation for students, if they use benchmarks, a visualization of the situation, or a semi-concrete representation, they are able to conclude that there is almost a whole granola bar left.
+While this is a challenging situation for students, if they use benchmarks, a visualization of the situation, or a visual representation, they are able to conclude that there is almost a whole granola bar left.

 The following example is about distance and uses mixed numbers: